Old House Plumbing Problems: What to Expect and How to Fix Them

 Get matched with companies for your specific needs

-Owning or buying a home built before 1980 comes with a lot of appeal — but also a lot of hidden plumbing risk.
+Owning or buying a home built before 1980 comes with a lot of appeal, but also a lot of hidden plumbing risk.
 Most of these homes were built with materials that are now at or well past the end of their useful life, including galvanized steel pipes that corrode from the inside out, cast iron drain lines prone to cracking, and in some cases, lead pipes that can contaminate your drinking water.
-Understanding what you're dealing with is the first step to protecting your home and your budget.
+With the EPA's new Lead and Copper Rule Improvements now in effect, water utilities nationwide are also racing to identify and replace lead service lines within 10 years.

 In this guide, you'll learn how to identify the most common old house plumbing problems, what the health risks really are, and how to prioritize repairs so you're spending money where it matters most.
 Whether you're already living in an older home or considering buying one, the information here could save you thousands of dollars.